 Wall cabinets, otherwise known as wall-mounted or upper cabinets, are hung on a wall contrasting your base cabinets.
 These cabinets are the backbone for remodeling your cabinetry.
 They add beauty and functionality to your kitchen layout.

 Wall cabinets also provide useful storage for your kitchen, but they can make your kitchen look smaller in size.
 Depending on the size of the space, you can maximize the space in your kitchen by grouping upper cabinets on a single wall.
-Small kitchens benefit from the one wall cabinet layout because it gives the perception of a larger room.
+Small kitchens benefit from the one-wall cabinet layout because it gives the perception of a larger room.

-Tall cabinets, also known as pantry cabinets, are full height cabinets that sit on the floor and extend all the way to the ceiling.
+Tall cabinets, also known as pantry cabinets, are full-height cabinets that sit on the floor and extend all the way to the ceiling.
 Tall cabinets create abundant storage and give a dramatically vertical look.
 Typical tall cabinets will range in height from 84 to 96 inches per unit.

 It’s important to get quality drawers.
 The cabinet drawers are the most used part of your kitchen cabinetry and undergo a lifetime of persistent and consistent use.

-The plywood inside high-end cabinet drawers comes in 5/8 inch thickness.
+The plywood inside high-end cabinet drawers come in 5/8 inch thickness.
 For even greater durability and strength, custom cabinets may use ¾ inch plywood in the drawers.
 When selecting your cabinet drawers, the minimum thickness should be ½ inch plywood.

 A number of low-end and middle-range cabinet drawers are made with laminated particle board.
-A particle board is good for drawer boxes, but will fail to hold up the drawers.
+A particle board is good for drawer boxes but will fail to hold up the drawers.
 Most manufacturers will upgrade your drawers to plywood for an extra charge.

 Cabinet doors are the face of your kitchen remodel.
 Since they are a major visual component of the space, the look sets the tone for the kitchen.